nicholas512/GS_doc/docs/source/Installation.rst

 ESMPy
 ^^^^^^
-ESMPy provide python bindings for the ESMF libraries.
+ESMPy provides python bindings for the ESMF libraries.
 If you have successfully installed the ESMF libraries, you can follow the instructions `here <http://www.earthsystemmodeling.org/esmf_releases/public/ESMF_7_1_0r/esmpy_doc/html/install.html#installing-esmpy>`_ to extract the python bindings.
 More info is available at the `ESMPy main page <https://www.earthsystemcog.org/projects/esmpy/>`_.

 Example
 -------